nuuko Nuuko feather character

 Gentle Entry

-Impact: 78% reduction in "don't know what to write" complaints in early testing
+Impact: 78% fewer “I don’t know what to write” moments

 02